U-High loses injunction request over ineligible players; LHSAA bounces Cubs from playoffs

 U-High had argued that the the LHSAA had violated its own rules by accepting a complaint within 10 days of the start of the playoffs.
 The association's bylaws bar late challenges in an effort to prevent schedule disruptions.

 According to a timeline listed in University High's lawsuit, Liberty filed its complaint Oct.
 28, or 11 days before the start of the playoffs.
-However, U-High said, it wasn't notified about an investigation until Oct.
+U-High said it wasn't notified about an investigation until Oct.
 30, or nine days before the playoff's first round.

 Liberty's complaint said U-High was using players in its attendance zone without filing the proper paperwork known as a "concurrence form."
 U-High said it believed the students were actually in McKinley High School's attendance zone and that Liberty, a magnet school, does not have a zone depicted on the East Baton Rouge Parish School District website.

-University High also said Liberty filed its complaint too late for one of the players.
+University High also said a Liberty complaint against one of the students involved was filed too late.

-The lawsuit initially led the LHSAA to delay announcing its high school football playoff brackets across all classifications, saying the dispute could impact each of the state's 307 football-playing schools.
+The U-High lawsuit initially led the LHSAA to delay announcing its high school football playoff brackets across all classifications, saying the dispute could impact each of the state's 307 football-playing schools.
 The association uses a "power rating" to seed teams in the playoffs, depending on results across all games in all classifications.

 With the forfeits, University High was ranked 27th in Division II-Select entering the final week of the regular season, or three places outside the bracket.
+McKinley was ranked No. 24 in the brackets released last week.
+Peabody was No. 25 and out of the playoffs.

 U-High and its coach were also placed on an administration probation by LHSAA for a year.